Shouts of ‘Opa’ and the scent of roasting lamb will again fill the air beside Saanich Commonwealth Place over the next two weekends.

 The more than 20 different groups to perform over the seven days of Greek Fest include one coming all the way from Athens.

 “But it’s not all Greek performers.
-We open up the stage to all different cultures,” said Koutougos, adding there will be acts from Portuguese to Polynesian, along with Polish, Scottish and Irish.
+We open up the stage to all different cultures,” Koutougos, adding there will be acts from Portuguese to Polynesian, along with Polish, Scottish and Irish.

 And the rich Greek history will also take a prominent role, with displays highlighting the contributions of those such as seaman Juan De Fuca (Ioannis Focas) – the first Greek to arrive in B.C. in 1592.